-- PCMH+ is a care coordination initiative with shared savings. - The program was previously called the Medicaid Quality Improvement and Shared Savings Program. - FQHCs or state-defined advanced networks are eligible to participate. - Advanced networks can be ACOs, individual practices, or networks of practices. - As of September 2019, a total of 178,672 Medicaid members were attributed to 11 FQHCs and eight advanced network PCMH+ organizations. - PCMH+ organizations must hold Joint Commission or NCQA PCMH recognition.
+- PCMH+ is a care coordination initiative with shared savings. - The program was previously called the Medicaid Quality Improvement and Shared Savings Program. - FQHCs or state-defined advanced networks are eligible to participate. - Advanced networks can be ACOs, individual practices, or networks of practices. - PCMH+ organizations must hold Joint Commission or NCQA PCMH recognition.
 They provide enhanced care coordination activities to members who are prospectively attributed but can opt-out. - Participating FQHCs and advanced networks are eligible for a share of savings if they reduce the cost of providing care by at least 2%.
-Shared savings are distributed through the: - Individual pool: Payments funded by the specific participating organization's savings for meeting nine performance measures. - Challenge pool: Savings remaining in the individual pool from organizations that fail to meet performance measures are awarded to organizations that meet four additional performance measures. - FQHCs also receive \$4.50 PMPM payment for FQHC add-on care coordination activities.
+Shared savings are distributed through: - Individual pool: Payments funded by the specific participating organization's savings for meeting nine performance measures. - Challenge pool: Savings remaining in the individual pool from organizations that fail to meet performance measures are awarded to organizations that meet four additional performance measures. - FQHCs also receive \$4.50 PMPM payment for FQHC add-on care coordination activities.